 Water very little or not at all during the winter months.

-Alternately, you can keep your cactus as a houseplant during the winter months.
-Keep it in a bright setting at comfortable room temperature.
+Alternately, you can keep your Echinocactus grusonii cactus as a houseplant during the winter months.
+Keep it in a bright setting at a comfortable room temperature.
 Water extremely sparingly.

-Check frequently for house plant bugs as indoor settings tend to make cactus more susceptible to insect infestation.
+Check frequently for house plant bugs, as indoor settings tend to make cacti more susceptible to insect infestation.

 Is A Dormancy Period Necessary?

 The Golden Barrel cacti naturally go dormant in the wintertime in the wild, so it is healthier for them to have a period of rest.

 Additionally, in mature plants, dormancy stimulates flower production in the springtime.